I love talking with people about disaster preparedness and survival. The one issue which almost always comes up is bugging out.

 Yes, an EMP strike or solar flare could make the entire country (and world!) devolve into chaos in just a matter of seconds.
 But most large-scale disasters don’t occur overnight.

 Take the survival lessons learned from the Syrian war.
 War, terrorism, famine, and drought didn’t happen all at once.
-The situation started off slowly and then began to devolve.
+The situation started slowly and then began to devolve.
 Like a pile of shit rolling down a hill, it picks up speed as it goes.

 The most important thing we can learn from the Syria example is that…